rohuihu/brh76-project3/design-plan/design-journey.md

 // if certain radio button checked, then add that value to the array
 // if more than 0 things are in array, write where clause of sql query that filters records by those fields
 // if sort by has radio button checked then write order by clause of sql query to sort by alphabetical order

+// build http query when going to details page: use a href and the http_build_query function and create an array inside with all fields needed
+// querying database to place entries into cards and catalogs will be similar to project 2 - use a for loop and conditional statements
 ```

 ```